 Almost two-thirds of the couples start off as friends and sustain a platonic relationship for extended periods before sparking a romance.
 The study participants report their current or recent romantic relationships began as a friendship.
 Getting into a romantic relationship with a close friend comes with special perks.

-You don’t have to face the awkwardness that can come with introducing your partner to your family or friends.
+You don’t have to face the awkwardness of introducing your partner to your family or friends.
 Also, you can directly skip awkward stages of knowing each other.
 The most essential foundation in any relationship is trust.
 And being friends, you already have a strong base for a healthy relationship.

 How long should you be in a long-distance relationship?

 There is no hard and fast rule for the duration of a long-distance relationship should last as long as it’s working for both partners.
 However, ideally, your long-distance relationship should not be more than three months.